MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-match.md

 > [!div class="mx-imgBorder"]
 > ![](media/configure-data-match-edit-entities.png "Edit Match entities")

 Within this panel you will set the definitions of your first match pair.

-> [!IMPORTANT]
-> When creating a match pair, two types of entities are **NOT** allowed: *Activities* (those entities are created in the Timeline screen) and *Relationships* (created in the Relationships screen).

 Start by choosing the first entity of your match pair by selecting the left field (shown above in blue).

 > [!IMPORTANT]
 > The entity that you will choose at this point will serve as the basis for your unified master data set.
 In other words, any future entities that you will be selected during the match phase will be added to this entity.
 At the same time it doesn't mean that the unified entity will include all the data of this entity. >